 This paleo apple crisp is entirely maple-sweetened and has a crunchy walnut topping!
 Also vegan, gluten-free, grain-free and dairy-free.
+With a video (see the bottom of the post).

 I’ve been getting a lot of questions recently about whether or not the small amount of coconut flour in certain recipes is really needed.
 It is!